Human female sexuality: Feminist views

-Goddess movement

-Anna Simon discussed in 2005 the importance of changing the dialogue surrounding female sexuality.
-The goddess movement and its members encourage finding power in femaleness, that one does not have to be masculine to be powerful, and that there is an innate strength in being female that all women and woman-aligned people should be able to feel comfortable in portraying.

 Legislation

 Laws around the world affect the expression of female sexuality, and the circumstances under which an individual may not engage sexually with a woman or girl.
 Forced sexual encounters are usually prohibited, though some countries may sanction rape in marriage.
 Age of consent laws, which differ between jurisdictions, set the minimum age at which a minor girl may engage in sex.
 In recent years, the age of consent has risen in some jurisdictions and has been lowered in others.

 In some countries there are laws against pornography and prostitution (or certain aspects of those).
 Laws in some jurisdictions prohibit sex outside of marriage, such as premarital sex or adultery, with critics arguing that, in practice, these laws are used to control women's and not men's behavior.
 The virginity and family honor of women still play an important role in some legal systems: in some jurisdictions, the punishment for rape is more severe if the woman was a virgin at the time of the crime, and under some legal systems a man who rapes a woman can escape punishment if he marries her.